-In addition to commercial litigation, Jim adeptly advises clients on issues involving construction law, insurance coverage disputes, employment law (such as executive compensation and option agreements), liquor licensing and brewery law, and professional malpractice.
+In addition to commercial litigation, Jim adeptly advises clients on issues involving construction law, liquor licensing and brewery law, and professional malpractice.

 A former law clerk for Chief Judge Claus J. Hume of the Colorado Court of Appeals, Jim possesses a deep understanding of jury trials in both state and federal courts, equipping him to help clients resolve problems effectively and efficiently.

-In addition to corporate litigation, Wooll adeptly advises clients on issues involving employment law, such as executive compensation agreements, wage disputes, employment discrimination and professional malpractice.
+In addition to corporate litigation, Jim adeptly advises clients on issues involving employment law, such as executive compensation agreements, wage disputes, employment discrimination, and professional malpractice.

-- Stanley Jacobs Productions, Ltd. v.
-Gaiam, Inc. (Los Angeles, CA Superior Court): The plaintiff filed a 10- count action alleging failure to pay royalties due on various infomercials.
-As lead counsel for defendant Gaiam, Inc, Wooll obtained summary judgment in Gaiam’s favor on all non-dismissed causes of action.
+- The plaintiff filed a 10-count action alleging failure to pay royalties due on various infomercials.
+As lead counsel for defendant Gaiam, Inc, Jim obtained summary judgment in Gaiam’s favor on all non-dismissed causes of action.
+Stanley Jacobs Productions, Ltd. v.
+Gaiam, Inc., Los Angeles, CA Superior Court.

-- Ingentra HR Services, Inc. v.
-Workstream, Inc. (American Arbitration Association, Melville, NY): As lead counsel for plaintiff Ingentra, Wooll sought through arbitration to recover contract fees owed for human resources benefit hosting services.
-He successfully obtained an award in the full amount demanded, plus costs, expenses and attorneys’ fees.
+- As lead counsel for plaintiff Ingentra, Jim sought through arbitration to recover contract fees owed for human resources benefit hosting services.
+He successfully obtained an award in the full amount demanded, plus costs, expenses, and attorneys’ fees.
 Ingentra HR Services, Inc. v.
+Workstream, Inc., American Arbitration Association, Melville, New York.

-Granite Software, Inc. (U.S.D.C.
-C.D.
-Cal.): Morreale Real Estate Services, Inc. brought suit against the vendor of its mission-critical software alleging breach of contract stemming from defects in the software.
-As second-chair for plaintiff Morreale, Wooll obtained favorable jury verdict on breach of contract claim following 10-day federal court jury trial.
+- Morreale Real Estate Services, Inc. brought suit against the vendor of its mission-critical software alleging breach of contract stemming from defects in the software.
+As second-chair for plaintiff Morreale, Jim obtained favorable jury verdict on breach of contract claim following 10-day federal court jury trial.
 Morreale Real Estate Services, Inc. v.
 Granite Software, Inc., U.S.D.C.
 C.D.
 Cal.

 - American Bar Association